-• A balanced budget is not achieved in the medium term resulting in an increased use of reserves, which is not sustainable.
+(g) A balanced budget is not achieved in the medium term resulting in an increased use of reserves, which is not sustainable.

-The Budget and Council Tax 2019/20 FIN/462 report to Cabinet on 6th February 2019 showed that we achieved a balanced budget despite a 89.72% reduction in revenue support grant, efficiencies were identified and the Budget Advisory Group scrutinised growth bids which were accepted including investment town wide in shrub bed removal.
-The Budget Strategy report was approved by Cabinet on 31st October 2018, in addition projections are being constantly updated.
+The Budget and Council Tax 2019/20 FIN/462 report to Cabinet on 6th February 2019 showed that we achieved a balanced budget despite a 89.72% reduction in revenue support grant, efficiencies were identified and the Budget Advisory Group scrutinised growth bids which were accepted.
+The budget Strategy report was approved by Cabinet on 31st October 2018, in addition projections are being constantly updated.
 Decisions made by West Sussex County Council that impact on Districts and Boroughs such as the amount of recycling credits paid will be a further demand on future budgets, the removal of the current sum paid would result in an increase of Council tax of £11.36 per Band D property.

-The proposed Fair Funding Review from 2020/21 makes it very difficult for all Local Authorities to project forward as the outcome will not be known until December 2019, the consultation closed on this on 21st February 2019.
-As a result there is a high possibility of the need to transfer either to or from reserves in 2020/21.
+The proposed Fair Funding Review from 2020/21 has now been delayed for a year and the future of Local Government financial settlements are unknown.
+As a result it is very difficult to plan for the future and as a result there is a high possibility of the need to transfer either to or from reserves in 2021/22.
+However it is likely that there will be a significant budget gap from 2021/22 when resources are moved around the public sector with more resources being put into schools, social care and policing.

 Because of financial constraints, any growth items will have to be funded from savings, efficiencies or increased income, therefore there are increasing challenges over the medium term to incorporate future growth.